hongqiu918/gettingandcleaningdata/README.md

 4)Appropriately labels the data set with descriptive variable names.
 5)Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Firstly, I read the test dataset and train dataset by read.csv command, respectively.
-After, the subject and acitivity type are appended to the left side of test dataframe or train dataframe just created by cbind command.
+The subject and acitivity type are then appended to the left side of test dataframe or train dataframe just created by cbind command.
 Then I merge this two dataframe by rbind command to be "data".

 After that, I get the names 561 features and combine them with subject and activity to form a vector and this was assigned